drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/graphql.md

   }
   ```

-  You should receive the following response in the left pane of your playground:
+  You should receive the following response in the right pane of your playground:

   ```json
   {